 Pennsylvania passed a wide-ranging gambling reform bill in 2017 to legalize online casinos, sports betting, poker and lottery games.
 The 2017 bill also established a regulatory framework for daily fantasy sports, authorized the construction of up to 10 satellite casinos and approved the installation of up to 40,000 video gaming terminals across the state.

 News reports call it the biggest gambling expansion since Pennsylvania legalized land-based casinos in 2004, and we tend to agree.
-The 2017 bill has had and will continue to have profound affects on the gambling landscape in Pennsylvania.
+The 2017 bill has had and will continue to have profound effects on the gambling landscape in Pennsylvania.

-The Pennsylvania Gaming Control Board is now drawing up regulations and reviewing licensing requests, but numerous existing casinos have already submitted their applications and some of those have been approved.
+The Pennsylvania Gaming Control Board is now drawing up regulations and reviewing licensing requests, but numerous existing casinos have already submitted their applications, and some of those have been approved.

 List of Pennsylvania Online Casinos

-Pennsylvania gambling law allows each of the state’s land-based casinos to apply for licenses to offer slot machines, table games, poker and sports betting online.
+Pennsylvania gambling law allows each of the state’s land-based casinos to apply for licenses to offer slot machines, table games, poker, and sports betting online.
 Each of these gambling licenses may be applied for individually, which means not all land-based casinos are guaranteed to offer the full range of games.

 Sharp-eyed readers may notice two of the above names do not belong.
 MGM Resorts International and Golden Nugget do not have a land-based presence in Pennsylvania but have applied for online gambling licenses anyways.

 The online gambling law approved in 2017 makes this possible because it allows the PGCB to issue up to 39 online gaming licenses in total.
-This corresponds to each of Pennsylvania’s 13 casinos applying for 3 online gambling licenses: one for slots, one for table games and one for poker.
+This corresponds to each of Pennsylvania’s 13 casinos applying for 3 online gambling licenses: one for slots, one for table games, and one for poker.

 Any licenses that went unclaimed by local casinos during the initial licensing phase may be awarded to other “qualified gaming entities” from out of state.
 Thus, MGM and Golden Nugget were able to submit applications despite not having a brick-and-mortar presence in the state.

-Land-Based Casinos in PA
+Brick and Mortar Casinos in PA

 Pennsylvania legalized land-based casinos through a gambling reform bill passed in 2004.
-The bill created three categories of casinos: racetracks with gambling games, standalone casinos and resort-style casinos.
+The bill created three categories of casinos: race tracks with gambling games, standalone casinos, and resort-style casinos.

 In 2017, a second gambling expansion bill cleared the way for additional in-person gambling options by authorizing up to 10 satellite casinos and allowing qualifying truck stops to install up to five video gaming terminals (VGTs).
 Satellite casinos and VGTs are still a work in progress, but we will update this page as soon as the first locations go live.